LaunchPadLab/lp-utils/docs.md

 Returns **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A HOC that can be used to wrap a component.

-## onLoad
+## DefaultLoadingComponent

 A function that returns a React HOC to handle renderWhen logic for loading state.

 For the renderWhen param, the type can be one of the following:

 -   String - The name of a prop to wait for.
-When the prop is defined and not equal to 'loading', the component will render.
+When the prop is truthy, the component will render.
 -   Function - A function that recieves the component props and returns a boolean.
 When it returns true, the component will render.
 -   Array - An array of prop names to wait for.
 Each prop name will be evaluated using the `String` rules.
 -   Object - An object where the keys are prop names and the values are expected values.
 When the prop values are equal to the expected values, the component will render.